 Pre Digi dash BMW 535i F11 Touring.
 Lovely car to drive but appalling dealer network experience!

-As already mentioned, my wife’s car is mainly for hauling the dogs around and living rurally we do pile the miles on.
-Our local supermarket is a forty-mile round shopping trip so we tend to replace them every 4-5 years.
-The XV is currently nearing the 100k miles mark, so a few weeks ago we planned a trip out to test drive a newer model.
+As already mentioned, my wife’s car is mainly for hauling the dogs around and living rurally we do pile the miles on, so we tend to replace them every 4-5 years.
+Even our local supermarket is a forty-mile round trip!
+Our old 2020 XV was currently nearing the 100k miles mark, so a few weeks ago we planned a trip out to test drive a newer model.
 And this is when the strangest moment of serendipity occurred!

 For the trip we figured there was already enough mileage on our XV, so we booked a 48hr rental car.
 Upon arriving at the Enterprise car rental garage, I noticed a brand new Subaru Outback Touring in their car park.
-This was a 2025-plate car and therefore one of the very last model years of boxer powered, pure petrol Outback’s registered in the UK.
-And incredibly I’d still never seen one in the flesh this close up!
+This was a 2025-plate car and therefore one of the very last Gen 6 petrol boxer powered Outback’s registered in the UK.
+And as so few ever sold, I’d still never seen one in the flesh!
 I have only ever seen a couple whilst out on the road since they came to our shores in 2021!
-In fact, unlike in the US or Australia so few were sold in the UK you could be safe in assuming you will likely never ever see one over here!
+In fact, unlike in the US or Australia they are such a rare sight in the UK you could be safe in assuming you might likely never ever see one!

 Although I mentioned the Outback in passing to the rental staff, unfortunately it was not to be the car they had prepared for us!
 That was to be a Nissan Juke😬 Miraculously we never got to savour the Juke’s driving prowess because the gearstick fell off in the sales lady’s hand whilst she was showing me around the controls!
 I'm not making this up; the actual gearstick came off!
 So, it turned out that although the Outback was already booked out the following day, it was now the only replacement they could offer us at short notice.
 Result 😊

-And so, we ended up with having what turned out to be a fantastic 48hr, 600-mile test drive!
+And so it was that we ended up taking what turned out to be a fantastic 48hr, 600-mile test drive!
 And that really should be time enough to determine whether a vehicle is worthy enough to warrant serious purchase consideration.

-The gen 6 Subaru Outback was never on my initial ‘cars to test drive’ shortlist.
-Looking at images, I felt it somewhat awkward looking externally, particularly from the rear.
-But the main reason for not pursing further interest was because the naturally aspirated only available model looked somewhat underpowered on paper.
+The Gen 6 Subaru Outback was never on my initial ‘cars to test drive’ shortlist.
+Looking at images, I felt it looked too big and somewhat awkward looking externally, particularly from the rear.
+But my main reason for not pursuing further interest was because this UK naturally aspirated only available model looked somewhat underpowered on paper.

-So, taking a look around it during hand over I felt the copious amounts of plastic cladding was going to have to grow on me.
-Inside it still had the DNA of earlier models, watered down somewhat, but still undeniably present.
+So, taking a look around it during handover the copious amounts of plastic cladding was something that was going to have to grow on me.
+Inside, it still had the DNA of earlier models, watered down somewhat, but still undeniably present.
 It's still a long way behind anything the Europeans offer, sticking to the minimalist approach, rather than over excessive bling ornamentation.
-The seating position is good, the large integrated tablet sized screen is a bit 'in your face' and the graphics a bit 'old school' but the Bowers & Wilkins sound system is a massive improvement over any OE Subaru system of old.
-Although it comes with far too many nanny-state safety features within Subaru's 'Eyesight' system these days, you can at least turn the most dangerous intrusive ones off.
+The seating position is good, the large integrated tablet sized screen is a bit 'in your face' and the graphics a bit 'old school' but the Bowers & Wilkins sound system is a massive

 Its quick enough; I’m going to keep telling myself, and the high speed ride is composed, especially for a vehicle with so much ground clearance.
 It's not the type of vehicle that was designed to be hustled around, more of a long distance tourer, with the added flexibility of turning into an amazingly proficient light off-roader should the tarmac run out!

 Its well-built, the seats are extremely comfy, the cockpit is covered in plenty of real leather, and it has a nice air of quality about it.
 Think Japanese Volvo.
-It is unquestionably quirky and undoubtably rare, and I like that.
-It will also likely turn out to be one of the last pure boxer petrol models ever sold here and likely Subaru's combustion engined swansong in the UK!
+Its also massive, so parking it next to many SUV's its as, or almost as tall, It is also unquestionably quirky and undoubtably rare, and I like that.
+It will also likely turn out to be one of the last pure boxer petrol models ever sold here and Subaru's combustion engined swansong in the UK!

 With that in mind and the fact that I really got on well with it, it pretty much convinced me to go look for one.